faridah-m/Credit_Risk_Analysis/README.md

 # Result
 ## RandomOverSampler Model
 The average precision and recall is 99% and 66%.
 Below is the confusion matrix and classification reports for this model.
 The f1 score is 79%.
-The number of false positive or low risk creit cards that predicted high risk is 5821.
+The number of low risk credit cards that predicted high risk is 5821.
 - Balanced Accuracy score: 65.76%
 - Precision for high risk: 1%
 - Recall for high risk: 66%